COVID-19

 Currently, this virus is thought to be 4–6 times more contagious than seasonal influenza and 10 times deadlier.
 Those numbers could change as we test more people and collect more information.

 Do your part.
-Follow the guidelines for your community regarding activity and social distancing.
+Follow the coronavirus prevention guidelines for your community regarding activity and social distancing.
 Even better, try to be ahead of the curve.
 Practice universal precautions at all times.

 Remember that we are always 1–2 weeks behind the virus in this war, so we are always fighting at a disadvantage.
 The Confederate Army of Northern Virginia won battle after battle for two years during the Civil War with inferior numbers by being just a few hours or a day ahead of the opposing Union army.
 1–2 weeks is an eternity.